 Pinduoduo: Your Ultimate Guide to China's Fastest-Growing Social Commerce Platform:

 What Is Pinduoduo: Social Commerce and Affiliate Marketing

 Chinese eCommerce platform Pinduoduo was founded in 2015 and offers a broad range of products—everything from day-to-day groceries to appliances for your home.
-As of the third quarter of 2020, Pinduoduo has 643.4 million monthly active users (Statista).
-This marks an increase of 806.2% over the past three years.
+As of the first quarter of 2022, Pinduoduo has 751.3 million monthly active users (Statista).
+This marks an increase of 3.6% from the same period of the previous year.

 And it's not just Pinduoduo's user base that's big and getting bigger.
 As of Pinduoduo's own numbers reported to the United States Securities and Exchange Commission for 2019, Pinduoduo has 5.1 million merchants selling their products on the platform with a gross merchandise value of more than ¥1 trillion, or $154 million (Pinduoduo).
 In terms of revenue, Pinduoduo's latest report put them at ¥30.141 ($4.62 billion).
 They've also reported a 75% increase in annual spend per buyer to $219.20 per year.